 Nasiyan is a religious place of Digambar Jain community.
 It has a temple among other facilities.
 Nasiyan is built away from town so people can channelize their energies on religion as it offers peace and silence.

 Who are Bhattaraks?

-Bhattarak are erudite religious heads of Jain centers engaged in promoting Jain religion.
-They also ensure safe keeping of Jain religious text.
-Bhattarak continue to hold & maintain important Jain literature & religious works.
+Bhattaraks are erudite religious heads of Jain centers engaged in promoting Jain religion.
+They also ensure the safekeeping of Jain religious text.
+Bhattaraks continues to hold & maintain important Jain literature & religious works.
 Many Bhattaraks composed Jain religious treatise.
 Bhattaraks are credited with protecting Jainism during the years of Muslim rule.
-They were strong advocators of Jain principle and way of life – non violence & vegetarianism.
+They were strong advocators of Jain principle and way of life – nonviolence & vegetarianism.
 This system of Bhattaraks evolved as a special institution during the period of Muslim rule who did not allow Digambar monks to move freely across the country as they shunned nudity practiced by monks.
-Unlike other Digambar monks Bhattarak do not practice nudity and live in math/ monastery.
+Unlike other Digambar monks, Bhattarak does not practice nudity and live in math/ monastery.
 Evolution of Bhattarak is assumed to have developed around 8th to 13th century.
 Earlier, Bhattaraka system was prevalent in Buddhism & Hinduism also but over the years it gave way.
-Bhattaraks still hold immense importance in South India especially Shravanbelgola in Karnataka.
+Bhattaraks still holds immense importance in South India especially Shravanbelgola in Karnataka.
 Some centers exist in North India as well.
-Bhattarak ji Ki Nasiyan in Jaipur was one such center.
-It is believed that Adhyatama movement in 17th century initiated by Terapanth Digambar Jain in Jaipur rejected Bhattarak system which gradually led to extinction of Bhattarak system from North India.
+Bhattarak Ji Ki Nasiyan in Jaipur was one such center.
+It is believed that Adhyatama movement in 17th century initiated by Terapanth Digambar Jain in Jaipur rejected Bhattarak system which gradually led to the extinction of Bhattarak system from North India.